-Alcatel-Lucent, currently our largest customer, purchases our products directly from us and through contract manufacturers and distributors.
-Purchases by Alcatel-Lucent represented approximately 32%, 25%, 19% and 12% of our net revenues in the quarter ended June 30, 2015 and in fiscal 2015, 2014 and 2013, respectively.
+Nokia (Alcatel-Lucent), currently our largest customer, purchases our products directly from us and through contract manufacturers and distributors.
+Purchases by Nokia (Alcatel-Lucent) represented approximately 42%, 41%, 32% and 25% of our net revenues in the three months ended June 30, 2017 and in fiscal 2017, 2016 and 2015, respectively.
 Cisco Systems, historically our largest OEM customer, purchases our products through its consignment warehouses and contract manufacturers and directly from us.
-Purchases by Cisco Systems represented approximately 9%, 13%, 19% and 29% of our net revenues in the quarter ended June 30, 2015 and in fiscal 2015, 2014 and 2013, respectively.
-We expect that our operating results in any given period will continue to depend significantly on orders from our key OEM customers, particularly Alcatel-Lucent and Cisco Systems, and our future success is dependent to a large degree on the business success of these OEMs over which we have no control.
-We do not have long-term contracts with Alcatel-Lucent, Cisco Systems or any of our other major OEM customers, distributors or contract manufacturers that obligate them to purchase our products.
-We expect that future direct and indirect sales to Alcatel-Lucent and Cisco Systems will continue to fluctuate significantly on a quarterly basis and that such fluctuations may substantially affect our operating results in future periods.
+Purchases by Cisco Systems represented approximately 8%, 9%, 9% and 13% of our net revenues in the three months ended June 30, 2017 and in fiscal 2017, 2016 and 2015, respectively.
+We expect that our operating results in any given period will continue to depend significantly on orders from our key OEM customers, particularly Nokia (Alcatel-Lucent) and Cisco Systems, and our future success is dependent to a large degree on the business success of these OEMs over which we have no control.
+We do not have long-term contracts with Nokia (Alcatel-Lucent), Cisco Systems or any of our other major OEM customers, distributors or contract manufacturers that obligate them to purchase our products.
+We expect that future direct and indirect sales to Nokia (Alcatel-Lucent), Cisco Systems and our other key OEM customers will continue to fluctuate significantly on a quarterly basis and that such fluctuations may substantially affect our operating results in future periods.
 If we fail to continue to sell to our key OEM customers, distributors or contract manufacturers in sufficient quantities, our business could be harmed.